ZipCPU/eth10g/README.md

 ## License

-This project is released under the Apache 2 license.
+This project is released under the GPLv3 license.
+Should you find this license insufficient to meet your needs, please contact me.

 ## Status